World's 1st Trusted Ayurvedic Allergy Institute

 • Citric acid

-Yoga asanas are one of the most sure-shot and effective techniques to eliminate the root cause of various ailments.
-A combination of these yoga asanas or postures and pranayama or breathing exercises greatly benefits the entire body.
-A few asanas for treating yeast allergy are:
+Yoga asanas are among the most effective techniques for addressing the root causes of various ailments.
+A combination of yoga asanas (postures) and pranayama (breathing exercises) greatly benefits the entire body.
+A few asanas for yeast allergy management include:

 • Bhujangasana